capnfabs/emoji-haiku/developer_notes.md

 - Create a new app, and get the config values from the [Twitter Developer Site](https://developer.twitter.com/en/apps)
 - Fill them in
 - You should be good to go.
+- (Note to self - if you lose this file - check the emojihaikus account in 1password).

 ## References / resources I used on the way